 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 1A: Teacher Appropriately Assigned and Fully Credentialed as measured by local staffing reports.
 2020-2021 Teacher assignments will be at 100% fully credentialed (including EL certified) with no misplacements.
-2021-2022 Teacher assignments will be at 100% fully credentialed (including EL certified) with no misplacements.
-Teacher assignments will be at 100% fully credentialed (including EL certified) with no misplacements.
+2021-2022 Teacher assignments will be at 100% fully credentialed (including EL certified) with no misplacements. will be at 100% fully Teacher assignments will be at 100% fully credentialed (including EL certified) with no misplacements.
 1B: Access to standard materials as measured by curriculum inventories.
-2020-2021 Every pupil has sufficient access to 2021-2022 Every pupil has sufficient access to instructional materials: 100% Every pupil has sufficient access to instructional materials: 100%
+2020-2021 Every pupil has sufficient access to 2021-2022 Every pupil has sufficient access to instructional materials: 100% 2022-2023 Every pupil has sufficient access to Every pupil has sufficient access to instructional materials: 100%